Indianapolis 500: World Series

 After foreign cars became the norm, foreign drivers began competing in the Indianapolis 500 regularly, choosing the United States as their primary base for their motor racing activities.
 Brazilian Emerson Fittipaldi, Italian Teo Fabi, and Colombian Roberto Guerrero were able to obtain good outings in the 1980s, as was Dutchman Arie Luyendyk.
 In 1993, reigning Formula One World Champion Nigel Mansell shocked the racing world by leaving Formula One for CART.
 While he came in only third in the 500, he won the 1993 CART championship.
 Foreign-born drivers became a regular fixture of Indianapolis in the years to follow.
-Despite the increase in foreign drivers commonly being associated with the CART era, four of the first six Indianapolis 500 winners were non-American drivers.
+Despite the increase in foreign drivers commonly being associated with the CART era, three of the first six Indianapolis 500 winners were non-American drivers.